dentarg/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 ![Webpack 4 Mode warning](https://cdn.auth0.com/blog/webpack4/modewarning.png)

-## 6 Zero Config Module Bundler #OCJS
+## 6. Zero Config Module Bundler #OCJS

 Before now, an entry point had to be defined inside a `webpack.config.js` file for Webpack to bundle your app.
 However, with Webpack 4, there is no need to define the entry point, it will take `./scr/index.js` as the default.

-Furthermore, there's also no need to define the output file, it will output the bundle to `/.dist/main.js`.
+Furthermore, there's also no need to define the output file, it emits the bundle to `/.dist/main.js`.

 {% include tweet_quote.html quote_text="With Webpack 4, there is no need to define the entry point, it will take `./scr/index.js` as the default." %}

 The significance of this slick feature comes to play when spinning up small projects.
 No need for a configuration file.
 Just webpack away!

 ![Webpack 4 without entry](https://cdn.auth0.com/blog/webpack4/withoutindex.png)
-_Webpack 4 without any config and entry file_
+_Webpack 4 without any config and entry file._

 ![Webpack 4 with index.js](https://cdn.auth0.com/blog/webpack4/withindex.png)
-_Webpack 4 with an src/index.js file_
+_Webpack 4 without any config file.
+Just a src/index.js file._

 ## 7. Faster Build Times